 What does the term ‘returns to scale’ refer to?

-Before understanding this law, it is good to understand the meaning of the term ‘returns to scale’.
-The term, returns to scale, means what happens to returns when scale of production changes.
-Here, returns refers to output under production, and scale refers to the size of employment of factors – labor and capital for ease of exposition.
-That is, the term imply what happens to output when labor and capital are increased in the same proportion.
+Before understanding this law, it is good to understand the meaning of the term ‘returns to scale.’
+The term returns to scale means what happens to returns when the scale of production changes.
+Here, returns refer to output under production, and scale refers to the size of employment of factors—labor and capital—for ease of exposition.
+That is, the term implies what happens to output when labor and capital are increased in the same proportion.

 As oppose to the term diminishing returns, which explain short-run change in output due to change is variable factors of production given the fixed factor (law of variable proportion), returns to scale explain the long-run change in output due to proportionate change in factor inputs.